theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper/python_example_code/README.md

 Using Python 3, run `pip install twitter-fire-scraper`.

-Then run them normally with `python`.
+Then open Jupyter here with `jupyter notebook` and visit https://localhost:8888/